smudge/decks/so-you-want-to-give-a-conference-talk.md

 - In other words, don't try to be someone you aren't.
 Be yourself.
 - There will always be someone who knows more than you, or is better at speaking than you.
 Don't try to beat the experts at their game.
 - Remember that you are already an expert in your own experiences, and in thinking the way that you do, so speak from where you are.
-- Being authentic and interesting is far better than being novel or impressive.
+- Being authentic and interesting is far better than being impressive or novel.

 ---
 class: middle